Patient Leaflet Updated 08-Jul-2021 | Dexcel Pharma Ltd

 Venlafaxine may not start to work immediately.
 Some people taking antidepressants may feel worse before feeling better.
 Your doctor may ask to see you again in a couple of weeks after you start treatment and then regularly until you start to feel well again.
 Tell your doctor if you do not start to feel better.

-Some people who are depressed may think of harming or killing themselves.
+Some people who are depressed may think of harming or killing themself.
 If this happens you should see your doctor or go to a hospital straight away – see in section 2 'Thoughts of suicide and worsening of your depression or anxiety disorder'.

 If you take too many tablets it is important to seek immediate medical attention, even if you feel well, because of the risk of serious side effects.